 Birken is supported solely through the ancient tradition of 'dana' (generous giving) in the form of monetary and material donations.
 Generosity is a quality of the heart which the Buddha greatly encouraged for its benefits to the giver in this life and beyond.
 For ways to make offerings to the monastery, please click on the links below:

-- If you would like to donate tea, please note we have a new and simplified tea and coffee station in the dining area.
-Please be sure each tea bag is individually packaged and labelled.
+- If you would like to donate tea, please be sure each tea bag is individually packaged and labelled.

-- We currently have a large abundance of black tea, rice, pasta, towels, soap and socks!
+- We currently have a large abundance of dry legumes, rice, pasta, towels, soap and socks.